-WESTON, Mass. and STOCKHOLM, Sweden--(Biogen Idec (NASDAQ: BIIB) and Swedish Orphan Biovitrum (Sobi) (STO: SOBI) today announced positive results from B-LONG, a clinical study that evaluated a new long-lasting clotting factor candidate in people with hemophilia B. Hemophilia B is a rare inherited disorder that impairs blood coagulation.)--
+WESTON, Mass. & STOCKHOLM, Sweden--(Biogen Idec (NASDAQ: BIIB) and Swedish Orphan Biovitrum (Sobi) (STO: SOBI) today announced positive results from A-LONG, a clinical study that evaluated a new long-lasting clotting factor candidate in people with hemophilia A. Hemophilia A is a rare inherited disorder that impairs blood coagulation.)--

-Top-line results from B-LONG, a global, multi-center, Phase 3 clinical study of the companies’ long-lasting recombinant Factor IX Fc fusion protein (rFIXFc), showed that rFIXFc was effective in the control and prevention of bleeding, routine prophylaxis, and perioperative management.
-Recombinant FIXFc was generally well-tolerated.
-Additional analyses of the B-LONG study are ongoing and the companies anticipate presenting further results at a future scientific meeting.
+Top-line results from A-LONG, a global, multi-center, Phase 3 clinical study of the companies’ long-lasting recombinant Factor VIII Fc fusion protein (rFVIIIFc), showed that rFVIIIFc was effective in the control and prevention of bleeding, routine prophylaxis and perioperative management.
+Recombinant FVIIIFc was generally well-tolerated.
+Additional analyses of the A-LONG study are ongoing, and the companies anticipate presenting detailed results at a future scientific meeting.

-The overall median annualized bleeding rates (including spontaneous and traumatic bleeds) were 2.95 in the weekly prophylaxis arm, 1.38 in the individualized interval prophylaxis arm, and 17.69 in the episodic treatment arm.
-In the individualized interval prophylaxis arm, the median dosing interval during the last 6 months on study was 14 days.
+The median annualized bleeding rates (ABR), including spontaneous and traumatic bleeds, were 1.6 in the individualized prophylaxis arm, 3.6 in the weekly prophylaxis arm and 33.6 in the episodic treatment arm.
+In the individualized prophylaxis arm, the median dosing interval was 3.5 days.
+During the last three months on study, 30 percent of patients in the individualized prophylaxis arm achieved a mean dosing interval of five days.

 Control of bleeding was assessed in all patients who experienced a bleeding episode during the study.
-Overall, 90.4 percent of bleeding episodes were controlled by a single injection of rFIXFc.
+Overall, 98 percent of bleeding episodes were controlled by one or two injections of rFVIIIFc.

-Recombinant FIXFc was assessed in the perioperative management of 12 patients undergoing 14 major surgical procedures.
-The treating physicians rated the hemostatic efficacy of rFIXFc as excellent or good in 100 percent of these surgeries.
+In addition, rFVIIIFc was assessed in the perioperative management of nine patients undergoing nine major surgical procedures.
+The treating physicians rated the hemostatic efficacy of rFVIIIFc as excellent or good in 100 percent of these surgeries.

-B-LONG included a pharmacokinetic (PK) analysis of rFIXFc in all patients in the study.
-In a protocol-defined subset of patients with extensive PK sampling, the approximate terminal half-life of rFIXFc was 82 hours compared to 34 hours for BeneFIX® [Coagulation Factor IX (Recombinant)].
+A-LONG included pharmacokinetic (PK) analysis of rFVIIIFc in all patients in the study.
+In a protocol-defined subset of patients with extensive PK sampling, the approximate terminal half-life of rFVIIIFc was 19.0 hours compared to 12.4 hours for Advate® [antihemophilic factor (recombinant), plasma/albumin-free method], consistent with the results obtained in the Phase 1/2a study of rFVIIIFc.

-About the B-LONG Study and the rFIXFc Program
+About the A-LONG Study and the rFVIIIFc Program

-B-LONG was a global, open-label, multi-center Phase 3 study that evaluated the efficacy, safety and pharmacokinetics of intravenously-injected rFIXFc.
-The study was designed to evaluate rFIXFc in the control and prevention of bleeding, routine prophylaxis and perioperative management in patients with hemophilia B. B-LONG involved 50 hemophilia treatment centers in 17 countries on 6 continents, and is the largest registrational study conducted in hemophilia B.
+A-LONG was a global, open-label, multi-center Phase 3 study that evaluated the efficacy, safety and pharmacokinetics of intravenously-injected rFVIIIFc.
+The study was designed to evaluate rFVIIIFc in the control and prevention of bleeding, routine prophylaxis and perioperative management in patients with hemophilia A. A-LONG involved 60 hemophilia treatment centers in 19 countries on six continents.

-The B-LONG study had four treatment arms.
-In Arm 1 (weekly prophylaxis; n=63), patients were treated weekly with a starting dose of 50 IU/kg, which was adjusted to maintain trough factor levels sufficient to prevent bleeding.
-In Arm 2 (individualized interval prophylaxis; n=29), patients were treated with 100 IU/kg, at an initial interval of 10 days, which was subsequently individualized to maintain trough factor levels sufficient to prevent bleeding.
-In Arm 3 (episodic treatment; n=27), patients received rFIXFc episodic treatment as needed for bleeding.
-In Arm 4 (perioperative management; n=12 patients), rFIXFc was evaluated in the surgical setting; 8 patients in the surgery arm were also enrolled in other treatment arms.
+The A-LONG study had three treatment arms.
+In Arm 1 (individualized prophylaxis; n=118), patients were treated with 25-65 IU/kg of rFVIIIFc, at an interval of every three to five days, which was individualized to maintain factor trough levels sufficient to prevent bleeding.
+In Arm 2 (weekly prophylaxis; n=24), patients were treated with a weekly dose of 65 IU/kg.
+In Arm 3 (episodic treatment; n=23), patients received rFVIIIFc as needed for bleeding.
+In a subgroup of patients across treatment arms, rFVIIIFc was evaluated in the surgical setting.

-The primary efficacy and safety measures were the annualized bleeding rate and the incidence of adverse events and inhibitor development in patients studied for up to 77 weeks.
-Secondary endpoints included response to treatment of bleeding episodes and the pharmacokinetics of rFIXFc versus BeneFIX®.
+The primary efficacy and safety measures were the annualized bleeding rate and the incidence of adverse events including inhibitor development in patients studied for up to approximately 52 weeks.
+Secondary endpoints included response to treatment of bleeding episodes and the pharmacokinetics of rFVIIIFc versus Advate.

-Ongoing clinical studies of rFIXFc include the Kids B-LONG and the B-YOND studies.
-Kids B-LONG is a Phase 3, open-label study in previously treated children with hemophilia B under age 12, which is actively recruiting patients.
-B-YOND is a long-term open-label extension study for patients who completed the B-LONG study or who complete the Kids B-LONG study.
+Ongoing clinical studies of rFVIIIFc include the Kids A-LONG and ASPIRE studies.
+Kids A-LONG is a Phase 3, open-label study in previously-treated children with hemophilia A under age 12, which is actively recruiting patients.
+ASPIRE is a long-term open-label study for patients who completed the A-LONG study or who complete the Kids A-LONG study.

 About the Fc Fusion Technology Platform

-Recombinant FIXFc is a clotting factor developed using Biogen Idec's novel and proprietary monomeric Fc fusion technology, which makes use of a natural pathway to recycle rFIXFc in circulation and enable it to remain in the body longer.
-With this technology, rFIXFc is designed to provide long-lasting protection from bleeding and reduce the treatment burden associated with hemophilia B, which currently requires more than 100 injections annually for prophylaxis with commercially-available Factor IX products.
+Recombinant FVIIIFc is a clotting factor developed using Biogen Idec's novel and proprietary monomeric Fc fusion technology, which makes use of a natural pathway to recycle rFVIIIFc in circulation and enable it to remain in the body longer.
+With this technology, rFVIIIFc is designed to provide long-lasting protection from bleeding and reduce the treatment burden associated with hemophilia A, which currently requires up to 180 injections annually for prophylaxis with commercially-available Factor VIII products.
 Fc fusion technology is used in seven FDA-approved products for the long-term treatment of chronic diseases including rheumatoid arthritis, psoriasis and platelet disorders.

-Using the same Fc fusion technology, Biogen Idec and Sobi are also developing a long-lasting recombinant Factor VIII Fc fusion protein (rFVIIIFc) for the control and prevention of bleeding episodes and routine prophylaxis in hemophilia A. Top-line results from the A-LONG study are expected later this year.
-For more information on Biogen Idec’s hemophilia research programs, visit www.biogenidechemophilia.com.
+Using the same Fc fusion technology, Biogen Idec and Sobi are also developing a long-lasting recombinant Factor IX Fc fusion protein (rFIXFc) for the control and prevention of bleeding episodes and routine prophylaxis in hemophilia B. On September 26, the companies announced top-line results from B-LONG, a global pivotal Phase 3 clinical study of rFIXFc in patients with hemophilia B. For more information on Biogen Idec’s hemophilia research programs, visit www.biogenidechemophilia.com or www.biogenidec.com.

-Hemophilia B is a rare, inherited disorder in which the ability of a person's blood to clot is impaired.
-Hemophilia B occurs in about one in 25,000 male births annually and is caused by having substantially reduced or no Factor IX activity, which is needed for normal blood clotting.
-People with hemophilia B therefore need injections of Factor IX to restore the coagulation process and prevent frequent bleeds that could otherwise lead to pain, irreversible joint damage and life-threatening hemorrhages.
-The Medical and Scientific Advisory Council of the National Hemophilia Foundation recommends prophylaxis as the optimal therapy for people with severe hemophilia B. Currently, prophylaxis in hemophilia B typically requires injections up to three times per week to maintain a sufficient circulating level of clotting factor.
+Hemophilia A is a rare, inherited disorder in which the ability of a person's blood to clot is impaired.
+Hemophilia A occurs in about one in 5,000 male births annually and is caused by having substantially reduced or no Factor VIII protein, which is needed for normal blood clotting.
+People with hemophilia A therefore need injections of Factor VIII to restore the coagulation process and prevent frequent bleeds that could otherwise lead to pain, irreversible joint damage and life-threatening hemorrhages.
+The Medical and Scientific Advisory Council of the National Hemophilia Foundation recommends prophylaxis as the optimal therapy for people with severe hemophilia A. Currently, prophylaxis for hemophilia A typically requires injections three times per week or every other day to maintain a sufficient circulating level of clotting factor.

 About the Biogen Idec and Sobi Collaboration